TheresaLui/SelfHelpContent_v2/articles/microsoft.databox.jobs/dbx-receiving-an-order.md

 * [Data Box Disk FAQ - Track status](https://docs.microsoft.com/azure/databox/data-box-disk-faq#track-status)

-## Status of sign up requests
+## Status of sign-up requests

-If you submitted a sign-up request for a Data Box, Data Box Disk, or Data Box Heavy, we'll review the details of the request and get back to you soon.
+If you submitted a sign-up request for a Data Box, Data Box Disk, or Data Box Heavy, we review the details of the request and get back to you promptly.

 If your subscription has been enabled to place an order, you'll need to place the order from the Azure portal.
 Signing up does not automatically create an order.

 ### **Recommended Documents**